larsthorup/k8s-sandbox/postgresql/README.md

 # PostgreSQL on Kubernetes

-Here we define a Helm Chart to ensure a running PostgreSQL service with a single database instance into the current Kubernetes context.
+Here we define a Helm Chart to ensure a running PostgreSQL service with a single blank database instance into the current Kubernetes context.

 The settings (non-secret) for the PostgreSQL service are in [values.yaml](./helm/db/values.yaml).
 The encrypted secret settings (credentials) are in [secrets.yaml.enc](./helm/db/secrets.yaml.enc)